The Tiger Makes Out

-The Tiger Makes Out is a 1967 American black comedy film directed by Arthur Hiller, and starring Eli Wallach and Anne Jackson.
+The Tiger Makes Out is a 1967 American black comedy film directed by Arthur Hiller, and starring Eli Wallach and his wife Anne Jackson.
 The plot concerns a kidnapper and his unintended victim.
 It marked Dustin Hoffman's film debut.

 Plot

-Loser Ben Harris (Eli Wallach), an alienated Greenwich Village mailman, decides to get a girl the only way he can—by kidnapping her.
+Ben Harris, an alienated Greenwich Village postal carrier, decides to get a girl by kidnapping her.
 Putting his plan into operation one rainy night, he spots an attractive young woman.
 He races ahead of her and prepares an ambush.
-However, his would-be target finds shelter from the downpour and he ends up pulling a bag down over Gloria Fiske (Anne Jackson) instead.
+However, his would-be target finds shelter from the downpour, and he ends up pulling a bag over Gloria Fiske instead.

 When he carries her back to his basement apartment and removes the bag, he is dumbfounded to find he has captured a middle-aged housewife.
 With no alternative, he makes do with the person he has caught, but she proves to be not quite what he envisaged.